ascpixi/RainmeterFreeze/README.md

 2 modes that dictate *how* Rainmeter will be frozen.

 #### **Freeze when...
 (Algorithms)**
 - **Not on desktop** - if any window is in focus, Rainmeter will be frozen, even if the window itself does not cover the desktop.
-This can sometimes lead to glitchy behaviours with certain widgets.
+This can sometimes lead to glitchy behaviours with certain skins.
 - **Foreground window is maximized** - if the window that is in focus is maximized, Rainmeter will be frozen.
 This is the default.
 - **When in full-screen mode** - Rainmeter will only be frozen if the window in focus covers the full area of the screen - for example, games running in full-screen mode.